-Make blind cricket part of Indian cricket board, urges senior cricketer Bishen Singh Bedi
+Make blind cricket part of cricket board, urges ex-cricketer Bishen Singh Bedi

 Former India captain Bishen Singh Bedi has appealed to the Board of Control for Cricket in India (BCCI) to take blind cricket under its fold.
 The Cricket Association for Blind in India (CABI) is yet to be recognized by the Indian government.